-A crucial component of the network's coverage of the historic Inter-Korean and the Trump-Kim summits in 2018, Ripley has reported exclusively from Pyongyang after missile launches and nuclear tests.
-He was also the only American journalist in North Korea when U.S. prisoner Otto Warmbier was released just days before his death in 2017.
+A journalist with over 21 years of experience, Ripley has travelled to North Korea 19 times since 2014 — more than any American TV correspondent.
+He has reported exclusively from Pyongyang after missile launches and nuclear tests and was the only American journalist in North Korea when U.S. prisoner Otto Warmbier was released just days before his death in 2017.